Research proposal writing guidance

 • Methodology used.
 For example, the writer can point out the designs to be used, samples, and instruments.

-The main aim of this part of your research proposal is to give a background for your research problem.
+This part of your research proposal aims to give a background for your research problem.
 Take time when you are framing the research problem.
 Some people find the exercise hard and end up seeking professional assistance to do the work.
-The researchers should develop a research problem that relates to a current research topic to ensure that their work attracts readers.
+The researchers should develop a research problem related to a current research topic to ensure that their work attracts readers.

 There is a need to use creativity and critical thinking when framing your research problem.
 You must also be knowledgeable in your subject area.
 If you choose to focus on an older subject area, make sure that it is still considered viable.
 Provide a brief historical background of your research problem.
 The readers would also be interested to understand the contemporary context of the subject.
 Highlight some of the most relevant publications about the research topic.

-You will also be required to provide an explanation of the relationship between different variables that you used in your proposal.
-Some of the common types of variables used in the work include:
+You will also be required to explain the relationship between the different variables that you used in your proposal.
+Some of the common types of variables used in work include:

 • Independent variables.